At this stage, we recommend installing DGL from

 Install from pip¶

-One can simply run the following command to install via
+For CPU builds, one can simply run the following command to install via

 pip install dgl